leungesther/DSI-Projects/Project-1-SAT-and-ACT-Analysis/README.md

 ### Problem Statement
 ------

-In this project, the main focus is to analyse a dataset comprising of participation rates and mean test scores by states for the year 2017 and 2018, with the aim to **identify ways to improve SAT participation rate for the College Board**.
+In this project, the main focus is to analyse a dataset comprising of participation rates and mean test scores by states for SAT and ACT in the year 2017 and 2018, with the aim to **identify ways to improve SAT participation rate for the College Board**.

 ### Executive Summary